inkline/inkline.io/src/pages/docs/preface/index.md

 - ###### Responsiveness
     <p>Components should look great on any screen size, ranging from phones and tablets to laptops and desktops.</p>
 - ###### Customization
-    <p>Components should be customizable using color variants, design modifiers, and SCSS variables.</p>
+    <p>Components should be customizable using color variants, design modifiers, and CSS Variables.</p>
+    <p>All of Inkline's CSS Variables are inter-connected and propagate throughout the whole design system where applicable, providing you with a beautiful, consistent, and configurable design.</p>

 ##### **UX** - User Experience
 A web application created with Inkline should be natural and intuitive to use.
 The best User Experience should be great out of the box: